lintje/lintje.dev/src/_docs/git-hooks.md

 chmod +x .git/hooks/commit-msg
 ```

+<%= aside do %>
+  Each person in your team will need to configure Lintje locally this way.
+Git does not store hooks in the repository.
+If you want to set up a Git hook for all new repositories, please read the [about global Git hooks section](#global-git-hooks).
+<% end %>

 If Lintje fails the commit is not saved.
 The message you entered is still available in `.git/COMMIT_EDITMSG` and you can restart your commit message with:

 ```sh